pocketjoso/sudokuJS/README.md

 Live demo on: http://jonassebastianohlsson.com/sudoku/

 I got interested in sudoku strategies and decided to see whether I could write a solver in JavaScript.
 This solver currently implements basic strategies, enough to solve (non evil) newspaper sudoku puzzles.
+The solver is board size agnostic, so you can pass in any valid sudoku sized board (f.e.
+4x4, 9x9, 16x16) - however the CSS included only handles 9x9 boards.

 ### Basic Usage